gpuweb/gpuweb/design/ErrorHandling.md

 };
 ```

+`GPU.requestAdapter` requests an adapter from the user agent.
+It returns a Promise which resolves when an adapter is ready.
+The Promise may not resolve for a long time - for example, the browser
+could delay until a background tab is foregrounded, to make sure the right
+adapter is chosen at the time the tab is foregrounded (in case the system
+state, such as battery state, has changed).
+If it rejects, the app knows for sure that its request could not be fulfilled
+(at least, in the current system state...); it does not need to retry with the
+same `GPURequestAdapterOptions`.

 `GPUAdapter.requestDevice` requests a device from the adapter.
 It returns a Promise which resolves when a device is ready.
-The Promise may not resolve for a long time - it resolves when the browser is ready for the application to bring up (or restore) its content.
+The Promise may not resolve for a long time - for example, even if the
+adapter is still valid, the browser could delay until a background tab is
+foregrounded, to make sure that system resources are conserved until then.
 If the adapter is lost and therefore unable to create a device, `requestDevice()` returns null.
 If the `options` are invalid (e.g. they exceed the limits of the adapter), `requestDevice()` rejects.